franklingg/Gummy/README.md

 ### Current Features
 * Clean any number of messages
 * Create a movie poll that gives (and removes) a "movie" role from users
+* Use a banner in your movie poll
 * Create single/multiple unique polls
 * Other commands